 The Observing Tool libraries contain example observations and templates e.g. commonly used configurations and sequences that may be copy-and-pasted into your science program.
 Notes on how to configure the templates are contained within the observations in the OT.
 The intent of these libraries is to speed the development of new science programs.

-NOTE: OT 2020A+ is now the standard OT version.
-All older versions have been deprecated.
+NOTE: OT 2022B+ is now the standard OT version.
+These libraries have been tailored for this current version.
+They will continue to work with OT2020A but are not optimized.
+All older versions older than 2020A+ have been deprecated.
 Please update your OT if necessary!

 Current Libraries can be downloaded below:

 |LBT-LBC-Library-v5.4||Oct 3, 2022||Additional standard fields have been added.
 Non-sidereal templates now included.|

 |LBT-MODS-Library-v10.25||Oct 3, 2022||Small changes to the comments have been made for clarity|

 |LBT-LUCI-SL-Library-v14.3||Oct 3, 2022||Small changes to the comments have been made for clarity.|

 |LBT-AO-ESM-ADI-Library-v3.0||Oct 3, 2022||The library includes Subframe and ADI templates.
 ARGOS Library has been temporarily removed and will be supplied when this mode is once again offered.|

 |LBT-MixedMode-Library-v1.0||Oct 3, 2022||Contains templates for generating Mixed Mode observations with LBC/MODS, LBC/LUCI, MODS/LUCI|